 The Middle Years Programme

-While ISD primary is an IB World School and is accredited for the IB Primary Years Programme, ISD Secondary is a Candidate School* for the IB Middle Years Programme.
-ISD is preparing for accreditation in Spring 2021.
-These are schools that share a common philosophy—a commitment to high quality, challenging, international education that we believe is important for our students.
+ISD is an authorised IB World school*, offering the IB PYP at the primary school and the IB Middle Years Programme at the secondary school.
+IB World Schools share a common philosophy — a commitment to high quality, challenging, international education that we believe is important for our students.

 The IB Middle Years Programme (MYP) is a five year programme, designed for students aged 11 to 16.
 It provides a framework of learning that encourages students to become creative, critical and reflective thinkers.
 The MYP emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and the real world.
 It fosters the development of skills for communication, intercultural understanding and global engagement—essential qualities for young people who are becoming global leaders.

 The MYP is a challenging framework that encourages students to make practical connections between their studies and the real world.
 The MYP is flexible enough to accommodate most national or local curriculum requirements.
 It builds upon the knowledge, skills and attitudes developed in the IB Primary Years Programme (PYP) and prepares students to meet future academic challenges, including the IB Diploma Programme (DP) and the IB Career-related Programme (CP).

 IB students and teachers from schools all over the world explain the MYP in this great film.

 An MYP student will work towards acquiring the learner qualities outlined in the IB Learner Profile.
 The programme is built upon the framework of the MYP programme model.

 - Teaching and learning are based on inquiry, action and reflection.